skiadas/cloud-cv-challenge/diary/Day4-VisitorCount.md

 7. Add Javascript to my webpage that queries this API.
 8. After this is working, I will work on creating more tables.

 Let's get started.
-My first attempt at building a DynamoDb table failed because I have not given the GitHub action role the required permissions.
+My first attempt at building a DynamoDb table failed because I had not given the GitHub action role the required permissions.
+With that out of the way, and the application already linked to my main stack, the next order of business is writing a function that updates the table.

+I want to use Python and boto3 for this, and to be able to test it locally.
+I start with locating an appropriate [cloudfront lambda@edge event template](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-event-structure.html).
+I'm going to put all the relevant code in an `app` folder, so I'll make a `tests` folder there.
+Looking at the template it appears the main thing I care about is the uri.

+Now, I'm thinking I don't want this function to talk directly to the database, I want it to simply send the request to SQS, then have another function that processes that SQS message.
+I will start by creating this queue service, and then adding the two functions on its either side.